Single chapter

 — Alright, alright.
 I’ll say the words all of you want to hear.
 Shore leave.
 There, I said it — the Commander stalked into the room, really, looking like she was about to murder someone and not grant them some well-earned time off.

-choked on his orange juice, looking up as the others around the Mess Hall looked at the Commander, wide eyed. scowled.
+null choked on his orange juice, looking up as the others around the Mess Hall looked at the Commander, wide eyed. null scowled.

 — I can’t take more of you people moping anymore, I swear.
 Sure, you want to pay Asari strippers in some shady club whilst there’s a war going on?
 Fine, I can’t stop you — she made a beeline to the coffee machine and everyone scrambled out of her way.